jeff4/bionotes.github.io/alberts-5e.md

 	* topo I and topo II to relieve DNA helix torsion ahead of the replication fork.
 	* strand-directed mismatch repair, keyed to unmethylated A nucleotides in GATC sequences.
 * [A more technical anatomy of the replisome](https://en.wikipedia.org/wiki/DNA_polymerase_III_holoenzyme#Components) can be found on the Wikipedia entry for *E. coli* [Pol III](https://en.wikipedia.org/wiki/DNA_polymerase_III_holoenzyme)
+See more recent developments this [2018 paper on bacterial replisomes](https://www.sciencedirect.com/science/article/pii/S0959440X18300952?via%3Dihub)

 ### Major enzymes involved in DNA Replication per Lander lecture
-* Helicase to continuously unwind the helix at the replication fork
+* Helicase to make the initial cut to start the replication fork
 * Primase to add short RNA primers as a starting point for DNA Polymerase
 * DNA Polymerase and associated Exonuclease catalytic sites
 * Ligase to join together short Okazaki fragments on the lagging strand